How Air Source Heat Pumps Work

 - The high temperature solution is run through sealed pipes contained in a water tank, which heats the water ready for use

-- The heated water from the tank is circulated through your central heating system to heat your home
+- The heated water from the tank is circulated through your central heating system to heat your home or business premises

 - The cooled solution flows back around the system where, again, it collects heat from the outside air.